-It is worth stressing that our ability to measure income inequalities in oil-rich countries is relatively limited.
-By exploiting available household surveys, we find that the ratio between average per adult survey income between nationals and foreigners is particularly large in UAE-Kuwait-Qatar (which is not surprising, given the very small share of nationals), and most importantly that this ratio has increased over time, from 250% in 1990 to around 350% in 2016 (see Figure 4c).
+It is worth stressing that our ability to measure income inequality in oil-rich countries is relatively limited.
+By exploiting available household surveys, we find that the ratio between average per adult survey income between nationals and foreigners is particularly large in UAE-Kuwait-Qatar (which is not surprising, given the very small share of nationals), and most importantly that this ratio has increased over time, from 250% in 1990 to around 350% in 2016.
 In Gulf countries where the national-foreigner population structure is closer to 50-50 (i.e. Oman-Bahrain), the average income ratio between nationals and foreigners appears to be less extreme (but still substantial: around 160%).
 These estimates are solely based upon self-reported survey data (with no correction for the under-estimation of top incomes), and should therefore be considered as a lower bound.
-Finally, we are not able to include Saudi Arabia (by far the most populated among Gulf countries) in these computations due to a lack of access to adequate survey data17.
+Finally, we are not able to include Saudi Arabia (by far the most populated among Gulf countries) in these computations due to a lack of access to adequate survey data.17

-Section 4.2.
+4.2.
 Extreme Level of Income Concentration in the Middle East

 We now present our main results regarding the level of income concentration in the Middle East.
-According to our benchmark estimates, the share of total income going to top 10% income earners is about 64% in the Middle East, as compared to 37% in Western Europe and 47% in the USA (Figure 5).
+According to our benchmark estimates, the share of total income going to top 10% income earners is about 64% in the Middle East, as compared to 37% in Western Europe and 47% in the US (Figure 2a).

 Several remarks are in order.
-First, these three regions have comparable population sizes (with a total population of about 410 million in the Middle East, 420 million in Western Europe, and 320 million in the USA) and a relatively large degree of cultural, historical and linguistic proximity, so we feel that the comparison is legitimate and meaningful.
+First, these three regions have comparable population sizes (with a total population of about 410 million in the Middle East, 420 million in Western Europe, and 320 million in the US), and a relatively large degree of cultural, historical and linguistic proximity, so we feel that the comparison is legitimate and meaningful.

 Next, the fact that we find much higher inequality levels in the Middle East appears to be extremely robust.
 We obtain the same finding not only in the benchmark series, but also in all variant series, often with a larger margin.
-Also, we focus on Figure 5 and subsequent figures on the latest years available (2012-2016), and as we shall see below, the inequality gap with other regions was if anything even higher in previous decades (see section 4.3).
+Also, in Figure 2 we focus on the latest years available (2012-2016), but the inequality gap with other regions was if anything even bigger in previous decades (see section 4.3).
 Most importantly, we stress again that our inequality estimates for the Middle East are based upon highly conservative estimates of within-country inequality.